kubeflow/community/wg-manifests/charter.md

 The goal of the requirements is to quantify the main pillars that we documented above.
-The high level reasoning is that approvers should have lead efforts and have expertise in the different processes and artefacts maintained in this repo as well as be invested in the community of the WG.
+The high level reasoning is that approvers should have lead efforts and have expertise in the different processes and artefacts maintained in this repository as well as be invested in the community of the WG.

 * Need to be a root reviewer